SINDHUK2003/Myntra/README.md

 3. **Configure MySQL Server:**
    - Set a root password and configure other settings during the installation.

+For a visual guide on the installation process, you can watch the video tutorial available on [YouTube](#https://www.youtube.com/watch?v=iQjmY2Q5n3o).

 ### Verify Java and MySQL